An Online newsletter of

 Weaver’s has more than two dozen officially licensed Mayberry T-shirt designs.
 Some are vintage designs that are no longer in production and hard to find anywhere else.
 We also have a handful of shirts of other TV classics and some vintage embroidered Mayberry logo sport shirts and even a few Snappy Lunch sports shirts.

-Despite this year’s spike in cotton prices, we’re holding the line on our T-shirt prices.
-All of our heavyweight cotton T-shirts are still just $18.00.
+All of our heavyweight cotton T-shirts are just $18.00.
 And the sport shirts are nicely priced, too.
-Most of the T-shirts are available in Sizes Medium, Large, XL and 2X.
+Most of the T-shirts are available in Sizes Medium, Large, XL and 2X, and a few styles also come in 3X.
 Several also come in small.
 (The size selection is not as large for the out-of-production vintage shirts.)

 Have fun showing your Mayberry spirit with one of these fun-tastic shirts today!